 For example, 25,000 people paid $10 for a $20 Target card when Groupon ran the deal.

-If you use physical cards, track balances by writing the leftover amount on the card with a permanent marker so you don’t have to keep checking your balance online.
+If you use physical cards, here’s one of the easiest gift card hacks.
+Track balances by writing the leftover amount on the card with a permanent marker so you don’t have to keep checking your balance online.

-27. Add credit to your Amazon account with small-balance VISA cards.
+24. Add credit to your Amazon account with small-balance Visa cards.

 Turn it into Amazon credit by doing the following:

 - Let’s say your Visa card has a balance of $3.01.
 Use it to buy a $3.01 Amazon eGift card (you can purchase them for any amount, starting as low as $1).

 - Apply the Amazon eGift card to your Amazon account.

 - BAM!
 It’ll show up as credit for your next purchase.

 25. Track eGift card and voucher balances on the Raise app.

 Use the Raise app to track your eGift card and voucher balances.